ysaito8015/katacoda-scenarios/pacgo-walkthrough/pacgo-walkthrough-03/intro.md

-## Step 02: Handling Player Input
+## Step 03: Adding Movement

 In this lesson you will learn how to:

-- Work with different terminal modes
+- Create a struct
-- Send escape sequences to the terminal
+- Use the switch statement
-- Read from standard input
+- Handle the arrow keys
-- Create a function that return multiple values
+- Use named return values

 This tutorial based on [danicat/packgo](https://github.com/danicat/pacgo)